grafana/developer-advocacy/projects/Adobo and Avocados/A&A 22 - Navigating through unemployment with Renata Andrade.md

   - Emotional challenges you experienced
     - Acknowledging range of emotions transparently
     - Feeling of self doubt and that you're not good enough
+  - How do you seek/advocate for transparency in a company?
   - What steps did you take to bounce back?
     - Importance of networking?
     - Updating CV/Resume